The Library of Babel (website)

 The Library of Babel is a website created by Brooklyn author and coder Jonathan Basile, based on Jorge Luis Borges' short story "The Library of Babel" (1941).
 The site was launched in 2015.

 Contents of the website

-According to Basile, he "was lying in bed one night and the idea of an online Library of Babel popped into my head."
+According to Basile, he "was laying in bed one night and the idea of an online Library of Babel popped into [his] head."
 Basile quickly realized that an actual digitalized Babel Library would require more digital storage space than one can imagine.
 To get around this limitation, he designed an algorithm to simulate the library instead.